 |December||21/70||27/81||3/0.12||Not the best period to go|

-The Blaise Diagne International Airport is located in Diass, about 47 kilometres (29 miles) from Dakar's city centre.
+The Blaise-Diagne International Airport is located in Diass, about 47 kilometres (29 miles) southeast of Dakar's city centre.

 Getting around Dakar is relatively easy.
 Various modes of transport are available in the Senegalese capital, covering the entire metropolitan area.

 25 Dem Dikk bus lines (yellow mustard) operate through town.
 Destination is indicated in front of the vehicle.
 One-way ticket is about XOF 150.

 With a capacity of about 20 people, these vehicles are ubiquitous in Dakar.
 Minibuses are certainly not the fastest way to get around, but they are inexpensive and make regular stops, which can be very useful.
 Expect to pay about XOF 75 for a short trip and XOF 150 for a longer one.

 Official yellow-and-black taxis are equipped with meters and fares are regulated.
 Trips within the city centre cost around XOF 2,500.